45 Critical Chatbot Statistics You Need To Know In 2026

 7. Around 67% of consumers have used a chatbot within the last year

-Chatbots are ubiquitous in 2022.
+Chatbots are ubiquitous right now.
 It seems like on every website you visit, you’ll find a chatbot icon in the bottom corner.
 As a result, it’s not all that surprising that more than two-thirds of all consumers have interacted with a chatbot within the last 12 months.

 Source: Invesp